04 Sep The Intersection of Education, Entrepreneurship and the Future of Work

-Entrepreneurship is a buzzword these days yet many don’t know what it really means.
+Entrepreneurship is a buzzword these days, yet many young people don’t know what it means.

 As the rate of unemployment on the continent keeps rising, it looks like the most viable roadmap to economic sustainability is through self-employment.

-If that is true, and research shows it is, then there’s a clear intersection between education, entrepreneurship and the future of work.
+If that is true, and research shows that it is, then there’s a clear intersection between education, entrepreneurship, and the future of work.

-Many times when people talk about these elements – education, entrepreneurship and the future of work – they are often discussed as mutually exclusive concepts.
+Many times when people talk about these elements – education, entrepreneurship, and the future of work – they are often discussed as mutually exclusive concepts.
 In that sense, there’s an “either-or” proposition between entrepreneurship and employment.
+That’s wrong.

-Whereas many believe there can be some level of autonomy within an already established institution, the term “intrapreneurship” does not give us the full picture.
+Whereas many believe there can be some level of autonomy within an already established institution, the term “intrapreneurship” does not give us the full picture of the subject matter.
 It seems to suggest that this is an exceptional case – and might not be for everybody.

-Like many challenges in our society today, I think that this wrong assumption stems from our education system.
-The way entrepreneurship has been taught in many schools around continent is fundamentally wrong.
-All through our lives, we’ve been taught that entrepreneurship is “the activity of setting up a business or businesses, taking on financial risks in the hope of profit.”
+Like many challenges in our society today, this wrong assumption stems from our education system.
+The way they teach entrepreneurship in many schools around the continent is fundamentally wrong.
+All through our lives, they’ve explained that entrepreneurship is “the activity of setting up a business or businesses, taking on financial risks in the hope of profit.”

-When narrowly so defined, it seems like entrepreneurship is about title, status or economic gain.
+When narrowly so defined, it suggests that entrepreneurship is about the title, status, or economic gain.

 Yet, the converse perspective is that entrepreneurship is far beyond those elements.
-On a basic level, entrepreneurship does not necessarily mean starting your own business – it’s a mindset.
-It’s is an awareness to take ownership of one’s reality and direction and persistently execute against those objectives until fruition.
+Factually, entrepreneurship does not necessarily mean starting your own business – it’s a mindset.
+It’s is an awareness to take ownership of one’s reality and direction, and persistently execute against those objectives until fruition.

-We live in a world where kids entering primary school today will end up working in jobs that never existed before.
-Therefore, we do our entire society a great disservice if we do not inculcate in them the mindset of problem-solving, self-reliance, sales, and teamwork from the basic level.
+Here’s why that’s important.
+We live in a world where children that are entering primary school today will end up working in jobs that never existed before.
+Therefore, we do our entire society a great disservice if we do not teach them how to solve problems, be self-reliant, sell, and collaborate.

-These factors are the fundamentals of entrepreneurship: providing innovative, marketable solutions to societal problems and creating a human institution that can sustainably drive that solution at scale.
+These factors are the fundamentals of entrepreneurship.
+It is a process of offering innovative, marketable solutions to societal problems and creating a human institution that can sustainably drive that solution at scale.

-In other words, whether you work in a job or have self-employment through a new venture, you can take ownership of your reality, direction, and thought.
+In other words, whether you work in a job or have your venture, you can take ownership of your reality, direction, and thought.

 We’re entering an era where everyone will have to take the reins of his or her career aspirations.
-With the increasing labor market polarization in many developing economies, successful employees of the future will be those who are able to manage their careers with the principles of what we know as entrepreneurship today.
+With the increasing labor market polarization in many developing economies, successful employees of the future will be those who managed their careers with the principles of what we know as entrepreneurship today.
 In other words, we’re all going to be entrepreneurs in the future.